 Accuro Health Insurance has achieved a further significant milestone.

 For the 11th quarter in a row to June, 2013, Accuro has increased its membership at a time when the Health Funds

 Association is reporting a contracting market.

-For the last three years, membership has increased by more than 10 percent which has delighted the health insurer.
+Since nearly three years ago, membership has increased by more than 20 percent which has delighted the CEO and staff.

-The increase is significant alongside a nationwide drop of 13,500 members from the market for the year to 30 September,
+The increase is significant alongside a drop of 11,000 members from other providers in the last six months as reported